flarebyte/baldrick-whisker/SCRATCH_LOCAL_GITHUB_OVERRIDE_TODO.md

 - [ ] Provide config example and troubleshooting for missing file/wrong mapping.

 ### CI
-- [ ] Add CI step that writes a temp config file inside the workspace and sets `BALDRICK_WHISKER_CONFIG` for the job before running acceptance tests that rely on local mapping.
+- [ ] No CI changes required.
+CI runs pest specs which create and use their own temp config via `BALDRICK_WHISKER_CONFIG`.
 - [ ] Keep existing remote-path tests intact (no changes needed).

 ### Rollout
 - [ ] Implement behind a minor version bump; update changelog.
 - [ ] Update README and release notes.
 - [ ] Validate via `npx baldrick-broth@latest test all`.
 Note: `baldrick-dev-ts release check` only validates version; no need to add it here.